joelparkerhenderson/vision-statements-and-mission-statements/README.md

 ## LinkedIn

-To connect the world’s professionals and make them more productive and successful.
+Mission: To connect the world’s professionals and make them more productive and successful.

 ## Linux